ocaml/opam/master_changes.md

   * W68: add warning for missing license field [#4766 @kit-ty-kate - partial fix #4598]
   * W62: use the spdx_licenses library to check for valid licenses.
 This allows to use compound expressions such as "MIT AND (GPL-2.0-only OR LGPL-2.0-only)", as well as user defined licenses e.g. "LicenseRef-my-custom-license" [#4768 @kit-ty-kate - fixes #4598]

+## Repository
+  * When several checksums are specified, instead of adding in the cache only the archive by first checksum, name by best one and link others to this archive [#4696 rjbou]

 ## Lock
   *